bmink/sls/README.md

 seems clear that it is not.
 (That said, there are things Spotify excels at, such as discovery, and the streaming experience itself.)

-On the physical and digital media side, while many vinyl collectors use Discogs to catalogue their collection; and while the Discogs app does offer a "random album" function, it still misses the mark -- I like to see 20 or so randomly selected albums at once.
+On the physical and digital media side, while many vinyl collectors use Discogs to catalogue their collection; and while the Discogs app does offer a "random album" function, it still misses the mark -- I like to see 20 or so randomly selected albums at once and a way to quickly refresh if I don't see anything I like.
 Plus, it would be nice to see all libraries combined into one UI... hence SLS.

 SLS *does not* replace the use of the various apps themselves.
 I still use Spotify for discovery, playback and library management itself.
 Similarly, I use